makelannika/So_long/README.md

-**so_long** is a 2D game built in C using the **MiniLibX** library.
-The project showcases fundamental skills in computer graphics, event handling, and game logic.
-In this game, the player navigates through a map to collect items and escape through an exit, all while following specific gameplay mechanics.
+## So_long

-## Features
+2D game built in C using the **MiniLibX** library.
+In this game, the player navigates through a map to collect items and escape through an exit.

 - **Gameplay**:
   - Navigate a map to collect all items and reach the exit.